Ani811625/CSI-Assignment7/README.md

 Each SCD type has its own folder structured with:
 - `Queries/`: Contains SQL files used to create and execute the stored procedure.
-- `Outputs/`: Contains execution screenshots and results demonstrating each SCD implementation.
+- `Outputs/`: Contains execution results demonstrating each SCD implementation.

 ---